#1 Ranked Children’s Hospital by U.S. News & World Report

-Physicians order MRI studies to rule out or diagnose diseases.
-The technology produces incredibly detailed pictures of your child's organs, bones and tissues without using ionizing radiation (x-rays).
+Physicians order MRI studies to diagnose diseases.
+The technology produces incredibly detailed pictures organs, bones and tissues without using ionizing radiation (x-rays).
 Instead, it uses strong magnets, radiofrequency waves and powerful computers to generate 2- and 3-dimensional images of a given organ or body part.

 What Happens During Your Visit for an MRI?

 This slide show is designed to show you what it may be like when you come to the Radiology department at Boston Children's Hospital for an MRI.